-January 30: The Quartet group (the UN, EU, US and Russia) announces "all members of a future Palestinian government must be committed to non-violence, recognition of Israel, and acceptance of previous agreements and obligations".
+January 30: The Quartet group (The UN, EU, US and Russia) say “all members of a future Palestinian government must be committed to non-violence, recognition of Israel, and acceptance of previous agreements and obligations.”

-March 18: Hamas submits its cabinet to President Mahmoud Abbas (24 ministers including eight MPs).
+March 18: Hamas submits its cabinet to president Abbas (24 ministers including 8 MPs).
 In response, the US, EU, and Israel boycott the new government and say they will suspend aid to the government.

-April 16: Iran announces an offer of $50m in aid to the Palestinian Authority.
+April 16: Iran announces an offer of $50 million in aid to the Palestinian authority.

 May 8: Three Palestinians killed and 10 wounded in clashes in southern Gaza, near Khan Yunis, between rival Hamas and Fatah supporters.

-May 17: Hamas deploys a new 3,000-strong force on the streets of Gaza.
+May 17: Hamas deploys a new 3,000-strong militia on the streets of Gaza.

 May 11: Prominent Palestinian prisoners in Israeli jails release a document calling for a national unity government between Hamas and Fatah.

-June 3: A new security force loyal to Abbas is deployed in the West Bank.
+June 3: A new security force loyal to Mahmoud Abbas, the Palestinian president, is deployed in the West Bank.

 June 16: The EU endorses a new policy to channel aid directly to the Palestinians, bypassing Hamas.